dmartindiaz/nuxt-openapi-hyperfetch-docs/index.md

 ### 2. Install first, then run `nxh`

-Install the package (project or global), then run:
+Install the package, then run:

 ```bash
 npm install nuxt-openapi-hyperfetch
 nxh generate
 ```

-## What gets generated
+## What You Get

+From one OpenAPI spec, you can generate:

+- `useFetch` composables
+- `useAsyncData` composables
+- Nuxt server routes (`nuxtServer`)
+- Headless CRUD connectors

+## Generated Composables and Server Routes

 Run the CLI and pick your generators: